Need a chemical seal with your switch, gauge, or transmitter?

 Ametek or WIKA pressure gauges, and Honeywell or Siemens transmitters, and ship the same day.

-Where do you need to install chemical seals with pressure gauges or transmitters?
+Should you install chemical seals with your pressure gauges, switches, or transmitters?

 - Where the process medium would corrode the instrument

 cause costly instrument failures and unscheduled downtime.

 - Where the process medium contains suspended solids or is

 viscous enough to clog the instrument connection and the

 - Where the process medium might freeze or solidify in the

 instrument connection and sensing element due to temperature